Chaks1603/Python-Assignments/Logic_Tables/README.md

     print(' ',a,"\n",f,g,b,"\n",e,d,c)
 ```

-And on calling it as:

- we get the output
+And on calling it , we get the output

 ```python
   _